turingschool/career-development-curriculum-site/module_one/week_2_networking_activity.md

 ---
 layout: page
-title: Networking Activities
+title: Networking Activity - Week 2
 ---

-## Week 2: Intro Networking Activity
+## Intro Networking Activity
 There is no session this week!
 Instead, this week should be used to begin building your network, both within the Turing community and the tech industry.
 In order to fulfill expectations for this week, choose **one** of the following options to complete:

 ### Level I: Network with your Mentor